harsha-ys/design-patterns/C_abstract factory design pattern/README.md

-it is like a factory but everything is encapsulated.
+abstract factory design pattern is a creational design pattern. it is like a factory but everything is encapsulated.
     the method that orders the object
     the factories that build the object